komalpatil27/Interview-Preparation/Document/css.md

 	```<h1>A heading</h1>
 		<p>Veggies es bonus vobis, proinde vos postulo essum magis kohlrabi welsh onion daikon amaranth tatsoi tomatillo
 				melon azuki bean garlic.</p>```

 	- Subsequent-sibling combinator : all siblings will get highlighted

 ###	3. Box Model :
+		The CSS box model is a fundamental concept in web design that describes how elements are sized and laid out on a web page.
+It defines the different components that make up the dimensions and spacing of an HTML element.